 Tincup Pass is a high mountain pass at an elevation of 12,154 feet above the sea level

-The road over the pass links the tiny towns of Tincup and St. Elmo, one of Colorado’s ghost towns.
+- The road over the pass links the tiny towns of Tincup and St. Elmo, one of Colorado’s ghost towns.

-Because of the high elevation, 12,154 feet, snow is present on the pass until early July.
+- Because of the high elevation, 12,154 feet, snow is present on the pass until early July.

 - Rocky at the top with one short section of narrow shelf road at 12,000 feet that often remains snow covered into early July.

-When miners struck it rich, only burros were sure-footed enough to haul the treasures from precipitous mountain mines.
+- When miners struck it rich, only burros were sure-footed enough to haul the treasures from precipitous mountain mines.

 Near the bottom of Tincup Pass on the West side you pass Mirror Lake, an iconic Rocky Mountain alpine lake.